Auto-commit Jenkins configuration changes with Git

-In my previous post, I described a technique for putting your Jenkins server configuration under version control.
+In a previous blog , I described a technique for putting your Jenkins server configuration under version control.
 It’s a great way to ensure that your changes are always tracked and that you can recover if/when things get out of whack.
 However, if it requires you to regularly log onto the Jenkins box and manually run a bunch of git commands, you are likely to either forget or simply never get around to capturing the ever-changing configuration updates.
 The natural extension of this is to set Jenkins up to handle things automatically.

 There are two jobs I usually create to handle this: